ssokolow/gvrun/README.md

 # Installation

-To build on Ubuntu (probably Debian too), it only takes two commands:
+To build on Ubuntu (probably Debian too), it only takes three commands:

+    sudo cp supplemental/xdg-* /usr/bin/
     sudo apt-get install libgtk-3-dev libgee-dev valac
     make

+(As of this writing, there are bugs and shortcomings in the released version of `xdg-open` and `xdg-terminal` has not been released.
+I have filed bug reports and submitted patches but they have not made it into any distros yet.
+Hence the installation of the included copies of `xdg-open` and `xdg-terminal` as part of the setup process for gvrun.)

 # Usage